-- Measure: The rate of students in grade 11 scoring "college ready" on the PSAT. - Target: The target is set at 50%, which is above the 90th percentile. - Measure: The rate of students in grade 12 scoring "college ready" on the SAT or ACT assessment. - Target: The target is set at the aspirational goal of 75%.
+- PSAT Measure: The rate of students in grade 11 scoring "college ready" on the PSAT.
+The benchmark is aligned with the SAT/ACT minimum benchmark measure. - Target: The target is set at 50%, which is above the 90th percentile. - Floor: The floor is a three-year weighted average of the 10th percentile of school performance.